On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Introduction

 \section{Introduction}

 Compressed sensing (CS) is a relatively new area of signal processing that has recently received a large amount of attention.
-The main idea is that many real-world signals (e.g., those sparse in some transform domain) can be reconstructed from a relatively small number of linear dot-product measurements.
-Its roots lie in the areas of statistics and signal processing \cite{Chen-siamscicomp98,Donoho-it06,Candes-it06}, but it is also very much related to previous work in computer science \cite{Gilbert-stoc07} and applied mathematics \cite{cdd-igpm06,JL-cm84,Gluskin-mus84}.
-CS is also very closely related to error correcting codes, and can be seen as source coding using linear codes over real numbers \cite{Sarvotham-isit06,Xu-itw07,ZP-ita08,Sarvotham-tr06,dai-it-lmp}.
+The main idea is that many real-world signals (e.g., those sparse in some transform domain) can be reconstructed from a relatively small number of linear measurements.
+Its roots lie in the areas of statistics and signal processing \cite{Chen-siamscicomp98,Donoho-it06,Candes-it06}, but it is also very much related to previous work in computer science \cite{Cormode-ja05,Gilbert-stoc07} and applied mathematics \cite{cdd-igpm06,JL-cm84,Gluskin-mus84}.
+CS is also very closely related to error correcting codes, and can be seen as source coding using linear codes over real numbers \cite{Sarvotham-isit06,Sarvotham-tr06,Baron-sp10,Xu-itw07,ZP-ita08,Zhang-aller08,dai-it-lmp}.

 In this paper, we analyze the performance of low-density parity-check (LDPC) codes with verification decoding \cite{Luby-it05} as applied to CS.
-The resulting decoding algorithm is almost identical to that of Sudocodes \cite{Sarvotham-isit06}, but a more suitable code ensemble is chosen and a more precise analysis is presented.
-Since most of the interesting applications of CS require very sparse (or compressible) signals, the natural mapping to coding implies high-rate codes.
-One new characteristic of this analysis, which is also interesting from a coding perspective, is that the performance estimates hold uniformly as the code rate approaches one.
-This allows us to explore the sparsity (or rate) regime that makes sense for compressed sensing.
+The resulting approach is almost identical to that of Sudocodes \cite{Sarvotham-isit06}, but our new perspective allows one to numerically compute sparsity thresholds for a broad class of measurement matrices under verification-based decoding.
+Changing the ensemble of measurement matrices also allows an unbounded reduction in the oversampling ratio relative to Sudocodes.
+A scaling approach is adopted to derive simple expressions for the sparsity threshold as it approaches zero.
+Since many interesting applications of CS involve very sparse (or compressible) signals, this is a very interesting regime.
+From a coding perspective, this corresponds to the high-rate limit and our results also have implications for verification-based decoding of LDPC codes over large finite fields.

-An important implication of this work is that our randomized reconstruction system allows linear-time reconstruction of strictly-sparse signals with a constant oversampling ratio.
-In contrast, all previous reconstruction methods with moderate reconstruction complexity have an oversampling ratio which grows logarithmically with the signal dimension.